jderrickyoung/Azure-NSGs-inspecting-network-protocol/README.md

 ## Step 4: Observe DNS Traffic

 1. In Wireshark, start a new packet capture and filter for DNS traffic.
+The DNS (Domain Name System) resolves domain names to IP addresses, making it a key protocol for internet communication.

 2. Use the `nslookup` command in PowerShell to look up a website's IP address: